Mobile Homer

 "Mobile Homer" is the thirteenth episode of the sixteenth season of the American animated television series The Simpsons.
-It was first broadcast on the Fox network in the United States on March 20, 2005.
-The episode was written by Tim Long, and was the first to be directed by Raymond S. Persi.
+It was first broadcast on the Fox network in the United States on March 20, 2005 to mixed reviews.
+The episode was written by Tim Long and the first to be directed by Raymond S. Persi.

-In the episode, Marge saves money for life insurance, worried about Homer after a near-fatal incident and his bad medical history.
-Angered by his wife's new measures to cut back financially, Homer spends the savings on a motor home, in which he spends most of his time, causing a rift between them.
-The episode received mixed reviews.
+In the episode, Marge, worried about Homer and his poor medical history following a near-fatal accident he has, saves money for life insurance.
+Outraged by his wife's excessive measures to cut back financially, Homer spitefully spends the savings on a motorhome, in which he spends most of his time, causing friction between the couple.

 Plot

-Marge takes the children on a leisurely Sunday afternoon drive while Homer stays home to clean the garage.
-A series of incidents results in Homer being suffocated by the garage door, and his life is saved when the family returns and Lisa and Bart apply first aid.
-That night, Marge insists that Homer apply for life insurance, but he is deemed uninsurable due to his poor medical history.
-After watching a melodramatic "inspired by real-life" made-for-TV film, Marge fears for the family's financial well-being and begins purchasing cheap, low-quality products, keeping the savings in a large jar.
+Marge takes the children on a leisurely Sunday afternoon drive while Homer stays home to clean out the garage.
+A series of incidents results in him being suffocated by the garage door, but his life is saved when the family returns as Lisa and Bart apply first aid.
+Marge insists that Homer should apply for life insurance, but he is deemed uninsurable due to his poor medical history.
+After watching a melodramatic television film about the consequences of not having life insurance and apparently based on a true story, Marge fears for the family's financial well-being and begins purchasing cheaply low-quality products, keeping their savings in a large jar.
 Homer argues that as the family's breadwinner, he has the right to spend the money.
-Angered by Marge's excessive measures, he secretly and spitefully purchases a motorhome, which he parks in the backyard and begins living in.
-Marge withdraws her word from him, and the parents begin competing for Bart and Lisa's loyalty.
+Outraged by his wife's excessive measures, he secretly and spitefully uses it to purchase a motorhome, which he parks in the backyard and begins living in.
+Marge withdraws her word from him as she and Homer begin competing for Bart and Lisa's loyalty.

-While refueling the motorhome, Homer meets a group of fellow motorhome owners and invites them to settle in his backyard.
+While refueling the motorhome, Homer meets a group of other motorhome owners and invites them to settle in his backyard.
 Their late-night merriment further aggravates Marge, who cuts off their electricity and causes Homer's newfound friends to ditch him.
 Bart and Lisa, bothered by their parents' escalating argument, decide to return the motorhome to the dealership themselves while their parents are distracted.
-Homer agrees to return the motorhome, but he and Marge discover the note their children have left, and they give chase in their car.
-Although they demonstrate to Bart and Lisa that they have made up, the children are unable to reach the motorhome's brakes, and it plunges off an incomplete runaway truck ramp onto a Turkish freighter leaving the port.
-Marge persuades the captain to turn around by offering him several cans of mushroom soup.
-Homer's attempt to return the motorhome to land sends it sinking into the harbor.
-The family stays for dinner on the freighter, and Marge expresses a lack of tension over their financial loss due to the small amount of hashish laced in her food.
+As their argument concludes, Homer and Marge find out about their children's resolve via a note they left and give chase.
+Although their parents demonstrate that they have made up, Bart and Lisa are unable to reach the motorhome's brakes and it plunges off an incomplete runaway truck ramp and onto a Turkish cargo ship leaving the port.
+Marge persuades its captain to turn around by offering him several cans of cream of mushroom soup as the family stays on the ship for dinner.
+Homer's attempt to return the motorhome to land sends it sinking into the harbor, but Marge expresses a lack of tension over their financial loss due to the small amount of hashish laced in her food.